Skip to content

 If you’d rather read it, everything in the video is covered in the seven traps above.
 If you’d rather just talk to a person, get in touch and ask me straight.

-What honest looks like
+What a good mob looks like

 An owner-operator, not a cheap subbie